Ranking the 9 Brazilians to play for Liverpool in the Premier League era

 While his spell at the club didn’t coincide with great success, he will always be remembered fondly at Anfield.
 He quickly won the fans over after winning the club’s Player of the Year award in 2010-11.

 Fabinho has gone from strength to strength since joining Liverpool from Monaco in 2018.
-During his four year stint so far he has won five trophies including the Premier League and Champions League.
+During his five-year stint at Anfield, he has won five trophies including the Premier League and Champions League.

 2. Roberto Firmino